alexmlong/quadrants/README.md

 - start a dummy webserver for serving the JSON file outputted by the simulation by running `python mytornado.py`.
-  Unfortunately, using something like `Pythom -m SimpleHTTPServer` wasn't working because of CORS.
+  Unfortunately, using something like `Python -m SimpleHTTPServer` wasn't working because of CORS.
 - start the actual web app with `npm install`, then `npm start`.
 - start the simulation with `python nn.py`.
 It will run for 20